department-of-veterans-affairs/vets-website/script/component-migration/README.md

 ## Component migration script
+The purpose of this script is to do the bulk of the grunt work of migrating from an existing React component in the `@department-of-veterans-affairs/component-library` to its replacement web component.

-The name of the script is `migrate-component`.
-It has two required arguments:
+To run the script, use `yarn migrate-component`.
+It accepts two required arguments:

 - `--dir` - The directory you wish to migrate
 - `--component` - The name of the component you wish to migrate